Pájaro Verde (Mexican folktale): The King's Great-grandmother's Puppets

+The Foreigner

 Pascuala Corona published a Mexican tale from San Miguel del Mezquital, in Zacatecas, with the title La Frasterita (La forastera) ("The Foreigner").
 In this tale, Frasterita is an orphan girl who lives with a rich, blind old lady and her two ugly daughters, who begin to envy the girl's beauty and kindness.
 One day, the daughters tell their mother that Frasterita knows of a miraculous water that can restore her sight.
 Frasterita is then given a bottle to fill with this miraculous water, but she does not know where to find it.
 She asks around, but no one seems to know, until she finds a poor jacalito with an old woman watering some malvones, who gives the girl a ball of yarn and tells her to throw it and follow it where it lands.
 The girl follows her instructions and reaches a tree where a pink-crested bird is perched on.
 Frasterita tells the bird about the task, and the animal promises to help: the girl is to go to Loma Parda and summon all the birds by saying that their king wants to get married; then, they will come and shed their tears on the bottle.
 Frasterita fulfills the task and delivers the bottle to the old lady.
 Next, the daughters complain that their pillows are too hard for them, and lie to their mother that Frasterita knows where to find soft feathers for them.
 Again, the girl goes to the jacalito and reaches the tree with the pink-crested bird, who advises her: she is to go to Loma Parda and summon all the "pajaritos de Andriola", by saying their king wants to get married; the birds will come and offer their feathers to her.
 Once again, she obeys the bird and fulfills the task.
 Lastly, the daughters lie that Frasterita has a magic crystal palace that can shrink and enlarge, and their mother asks her to bring it to them.
 The girl goes to the bird again, but this time, he cannot help her.
 All of a sudden, Frasterita plucks the pink feathers from its crest, and he turns into a human prince, and the birds his loyal subjects.
 The prince and Frasterita pay a visit to the old lady's daughters and show them the magic crystal palace, which they place in Loma Parda.
 Frasterita marries the prince, and the story explains that the old woman at the poor jacalito was "hada Merliga" ('fairy Merliga').